Information on Baltimore rent assistance programs.

 The local Homelessness Prevention and Rapid Re-Housing Program (HPRP) is run by the Baltimore Homeless Services.
 Phone 410-462-2585.
 This program was created by government stimulus funds.
 Among other forms of support it offers includes 6 to 18 months of rent payments, money to pay for moving costs, security deposit assistance, utility help, and even debt and credit counseling.

 While the United Way does not itself provide money to pay rent, they partner with numerous local non-profits throughout Baltimore and are also aware of federal government programs.
+They also can refer callers to homeless shelters, single mothers to rent programs or shared housing, and provide other financial services.
 Call the Baltimore United Way at 410-685-0525 to get information on rental assistance programs.

 St. Vincent de Paul of Baltimore